Correlation Between Athens Water and Piraeus Port

 Strong

-Over the last 90 days Athens Water Supply has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Athens Water Supply are ranked lower than 4 (%) of all global equities and portfolios over the last 90 days.
 Despite somewhat strong basic indicators, Athens Water is not utilizing all of its potentials.
 The newest stock price disturbance, may contribute to short-term losses for the investors.

 Piraeus Port Authority